 Does your company work for the public authorities?
 The Royal Decree of 9 March 2022 sets out the modalities of the evolution towards electronic invoicing in the context of public procurement.
 You will therefore have to send your invoices to these customers in structured electronic format sooner or later.
-This article provides the information that allows you to comply with this requirement, and at the same time, like more than 9,000 companies*, benefit from the opportunity to improve your billing, while contributing to its large-scale adoption in Belgium and Europe.
+This article provides the information that allows you to comply with this requirement, and at the same time, like many companies already do*, benefit from the opportunity to improve your billing, while contributing to its large-scale adoption in Belgium and Europe.

 Do you already have a billing tool?